kedacore/keda-docs/content/docs/2.5/scalers/postgresql.md

 **Password Authentication:**

+- `host:` Service URL to postgresql.
+Note that you should use a full svc URL as KEDA will need to contact postgresql from a different namespace
+- `userName:` Username for postgresql user
-- `password` - Password for configured user to login to postgreSQL database variables.
+- `password` Password for configured user to login to postgreSQL database variables.
+- `port:` Postgresql port
+- `dbName:` Postgresql Database name
+- `sslmode:` SSL policy for communicating with database

 ### Example